Deploy-Camp-Team-6/infra/README.md

 # Docker Swarm Infrastructure Deployment

-This Ansible playbook deploys a production-ready Docker Swarm infrastructure with Traefik, monitoring stack (Prometheus/Grafana), and Portainer.
+This Ansible playbook deploys a production-ready Docker Swarm infrastructure with Traefik, and Portainer.

 ## Prerequisites